skillitzimberg/change-background-color/README.md

 # JS BEGINNERS PROJECT: Change the Background Color

-You can push the button on the AWS S3 hosted site: [Change Background Color "App"](http://scotts3labbucket.s3-website-us-west-2.amazonaws.com)
+You can push the button on the AWS S3 hosted site: [Change Background Color "App"](http://scotts3labbucket.s3-website-us-west-2.amazonaws.com).

+To run locally:
+Clone the repo.
+Run `yarn install`.
+Run `tsc`.
+Run `yarn serve`.
+Push the buttons at [`http://127.0.0.1:8125/`](http://127.0.0.1:8125/).

 ### Purpose